Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-In this section, we investigate the parities of the permutations on $X(k)$ induced by automorphisms on a rational del Pezzo surface $X$ defined over $k = \bF_{q}$, where $q=2^m\geq4$.
+A surface $X$ over a field $k$ is called \emph{rational} if there exists a birational map $X\dashrightarrow\bP^2$ defined over $k$.
+In this section, we investigate the parities of the permutations on $X(\bF_q)$ induced by automorphisms of a rational del Pezzo surface $X$ over $\bF_q$ for $q=2^m\geq 4$.
 Our goal is to prove the following theorem:

-\begin{thm} Every automorphism on a rational del Pezzo surface $X$ defined over $k = \bF_{q}$, $q=2^m\geq4$, induces an even permutation on $X(k)$. \end{thm}
+\begin{thm} Automorphisms of a rational del Pezzo surface $X$ over $\bF_{q}$ for $q=2^m\geq4$ induce only even permutations on $X(\bF_q)$. \end{thm}

-\begin{rmk} Over $\bF_2$ there are rational del Pezzo surfaces $X$ of degree $6$ which have an automorphism inducing an odd permutation on $X(\bF_2)$, as is shown in Proposition~\ref{prop:quadratic}. \end{rmk}

-A rational del Pezzo surface of degree 9 over $k$ is just $\bP^2_k$, so this case is covered by Proposition~\ref{prop:PGLpermute}.
-We proceed the proof case-by-case with the degree $d$ going from high to low in a similar way as the proof of \cite{Man86}*{Theorem~29.4}.
+We will proceed the proof case-by-case with the degree $d$ going from high to low.
+As the parity of a permutation is invariant upon taking an odd power, we will assume the order of a permutation to be a power of $2$ when studying its parity.
+The following lemma will be useful under this assumption: